bbmoz/pretty-web-console/README.md

 For example, let's say you have a logger function named `customWarnFn`.
 You just need to pass it to the log function as the second argument i.e. `pwc().blue().bold().underline().warn('hi', customWarnFn)`.
 This passes the **message**, a **css styles object**, and the **log level** as arguments to your custom logger.

-The styles object for the example looks like this:
+The styles object has key-value pairs of real css properties, like this:

 ```javascript
 {